 -

 Request part upload URLs.
 For each file, calculate the required part count from file size divided by part_size, then request upload URLs for the exact part_numbers you need.
-If you are trying to parse invoice PDF in PHP, this is where many integrations go wrong: you are not sending a regular multipart form request to the extraction API.
+This is where many integrations go wrong: you are not sending a regular multipart form request to the extraction API.
 You are asking for presigned URLs for specific chunks of a file inside an upload session, and those upload URLs are short-lived, so request them when you are ready to stream the file.

 -